Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Leaf Tunnel

-Big leaves create drama without taking up floor space.
-Letting oversized foliage lean slightly over a narrow path.
+Large leaves create all the drama you need without taking up floor space.
+When oversized foliage leans slightly over a narrow path, the whole garden feels enclosed and immersive rather than exposed.

-Makes the garden feel enclosed and immersive.
-This works best along fences or boundaries where planting can grow upward freely.
+This is perfect along fences or boundaries where planting can grow upward freely without crowding other areas.

-Place large-leaf plants like colocasia or philodendron at the back, keep lower ferns near the path, and allow ground cover to soften the stepping stones.
+Place large-leaf plants like colocasia or philodendron at the back, keep lower ferns closer to the path, and let ground cover soften those stepping stones so everything flows together.

 @sitedesign_studios